BenjaminRains/mdc_analytics/scripts/validation/procedurelog/docs/data_quality_obs_procedurelog.md

 2. Review documentation related to the adjustment system changes to understand expected impacts
 3. Include additional validation criteria specific to the new adjustment methodology when analyzing late-2024 data
 4. Exercise caution when drawing conclusions about business patterns versus system-driven patterns in the affected periods

+## Appointment Linkage Data Quality

+**Observation**: Nearly half (48.03%) of all procedures have an "Unknown" appointment status, representing 17,990 procedures with $4,178,795 in associated fees.
+These procedures show an extremely low payment percentage (2.92%) compared to procedures with "Complete" appointment status (80.96% payment).

+**Impact**: This appointment linkage gap creates significant financial tracking issues and makes it difficult to associate procedures with specific patient visits.
+The high-value nature of these procedures ($400.15 average fee vs. $207.94 for completed appointments) suggests a systematic failure to properly link higher-value procedures to their corresponding appointments.

+**Recommendation**:
+1. Implement a data remediation project to properly link the 17,990 procedures with unknown status to their correct appointments
+2. Review procedure creation workflows to identify why higher-value procedures are more likely to lack appointment associations
+3. Establish data quality controls to ensure proper appointment linkage for all new procedures
+4. Create dashboard monitoring to track the Unknown appointment rate and payment performance by appointment status

+## Appointment Status Completion Rate Discrepancy

+**Observation**: Procedures linked to appointments with "Complete" status show a 99.99% procedure completion rate (17,552 of 17,554 procedures), while those with "Unknown" status show only a 10.03% completion rate.
+This indicates a strong but potentially problematic correlation between appointment status and procedure status management.

+**Impact**: This pattern suggests either:
+1. Procedures are automatically marked as completed when their associated appointment is completed, or
+2. Procedures without proper appointment linkage fail to progress through their lifecycle

+**Recommendation**: Review the workflow for procedure status updates to ensure completion status is based on clinical documentation rather than appointment status alone.
+Implement validation to identify and flag procedures that should be completed but lack proper appointment linkage.